engineblock/engineblock/docs/dev_contributing.md

 ### Project Site

 The project site at engineblock.io could use some help as well.
 This is in the codebase under the gh-pages branch.
 Consider this as part of the codebase in general.
-You can file issues against it, or submit pull requests as well.
+You can file issues against it, or submit pull requests.

 ### Pull Request